fcecin/wubi/README.md

 # wubi

+WARNING: This is EXPERIMENTAL software and it has not been audited or throughly tested.
+Use it at your own risk.

 This is a simple extension of the eosio.token smart contract that pays a fixed Universal Basic Income (UBI) to all account holders.
 It is intended to be deployed into eosio instances that enforce one-human-user-per-account limits, in which case it will issue one new token per person in perpetuity.

 This code is mostly copied from the standard eosio.token contract, with a few modifications.